Katie Mack (astrophysicist)

-Katherine J. Mack (born 1 May 1981) is a theoretical cosmologist who holds the Hawking Chair in Cosmology and Science Communication at Perimeter Institute.
-Her academic research investigates dark matter, vacuum decay and the epoch of reionisation.
+Katherine J. Mack (born 1 May 1981) is an American theoretical cosmologist who holds the Hawking Chair in Cosmology and Science Communication at the Perimeter Institute.
+Her academic research investigates dark matter, vacuum decay, and the Epoch of Reionization.
 Mack is also a popular science communicator who participates in social media and regularly writes for Scientific American, Slate, Sky & Telescope, Time, and Cosmos.

 Early life and education

 Mack became interested in science as a child and built solar-powered cars out of Lego blocks.
 Her mother is a fan of science fiction, and encouraged Mack to watch Star Trek and Star Wars.
 Her grandfather was a student at Caltech and worked on the Apollo 11 mission.
 She became more interested in spacetime and the Big Bang after attending talks by scientists such as Stephen Hawking.

 Mack attended California Institute of Technology, and appeared as an extra in the opening credits of the 2001 American comedy film Legally Blonde when they filmed on campus.
 She received her undergraduate degree in physics in 2003.
 Mack obtained her PhD in astrophysics from Princeton University in 2009.
 Her thesis on the early universe was supervised by Paul Steinhardt.